Walter Braemer: Early career

 Braemer married Erika Freiin von der Goltz on 27 December 1915; they had three children (b.
 1916, 1921, and 1923).
 Between 9 September 1916 and 18 April 1917 he circulated between the General Staffs (divisional commands) of such formations as the 75th Reserve Division, and the 6th and 7th Cavalry Divisions, before being appointed to the General Staff of the XII (1st Royal Saxon) Corps at Dresden.
 On 17 January 1917 he was decorated with the Royal Prussian Hohenzollern House Order (Knight's Cross with Swords) for military exploits that remain a complete mystery.
 He then served for a few months between November 1917 and March 1918 under the Oberquartiermeister (quartermaster-general) within the command known as the 10th Army in Cologne, before being posted very briefly on 28 March 1918 to the General Staff of the 234th Infantry Division (234.
 Division (Deutsches Kaiserreich)), and the next month again to that of the XXVI Reserve Corps.

 After the War he served in the 20th Reichswehr Brigade based at Allenstein (now Olsztyn) in Ermland, 126 km south of his native Königsberg in East Prussia (1 May 1919–13 December 1919), before being delegated to a desk job at the Bendlerblock in Berlin — the Ministry of the Reichswehr — for a period of 2 years and 3 1/2 months between 13 December 1919 and 1 April 1922.
 While there he was again promoted to the rank of Major (roughly equivalent to major in Anglo-American taxonomies) on 1 January 1922.
 For 18 months between April 1922 to October 1923 he was squadron leader (Eskadronchef) in the 2nd (Prussian) Cavalry Regiment (2.
 (Preußisches) Reiter-Regiment (Reichswehr)) that garrisoned both Allenstein and Osterode (now Ostróda) in Ermland, then within the Province of East Prussia.
 Next, over the period of 3 years and 4 months from October 1923 to February 1927, Braemer served on the General Staff of the 6th Division at Münster in Westphalia: here he saw another advancement in rank to Oberstleutnant (lieutenant colonel) on 1 April 1926.
 From 1 February 1927 to 1 January 1931 he held the command of the 6th (Prussian) Cavalry Regiment (6.
 (Preußisches) Reiter-Regiment) headquartered in the northern town of Pasewalk, about 40 km west of Stettin (now Szczecin) in Western Pomerania — a post in which he spent 3 years and 11 months (his longest tour of duty ever).
 A promotion to the rank of Oberst (or colonel) was accorded him there on 1 October 1929.
 Lastly, Braemer held the military command of the city of Insterburg in East Prussia (now Chernyakhovsk in Russia), some 100 km east of his native Königsberg, during the nearly 22-month period from 1 January 1931 to 30 November 1932.
-Here he was elevated to the Generalmajorship (a rank roughly corresponding to that of brigadier general) on 1 October 1932, and two months later retired from the Reichswehr at the age of 49.
+He was promoted to Generalmajor (a rank corresponding to that of brigadier general) on 1 October 1932, and two months later retired from the Reichswehr at the age of 49.